lane711/sonicjs/README.md

 We gladly accept Pull Requests (PRs) from the community.

 ## Licensing (MIT)
 This project is licensed under the MIT License.
-This means you are free to use, modify, and distribute this software under the following conditions:
+This means you are free to use, modify, and distribute this software under the  conditions specified.